DreamDevourer/Python-Fundamentals-Study/README.md

 <h4 id="string">5.
 String Based Scripts</h4>
 <p>Simple and direct strings scripts with minimal interaction with the user.</p>

+<h4 id="100Days">6.
+100 Days Coding Challenge</h4>
+<p>An initiative by Dr. Angela Yu to learn Python by building 100 projects in 100 days.
+Learning to build websites, games, apps, plus scraping and data science.</p>

 ## 💡 Useful Snippets and study pieces